 With federal student loans, there are some general pros and cons of refinancing your student loans.
 The pros of refinancing your MBA loans are as follows:

-- You can get a better interest rate.
+- You could save on interest payments.
 The Direct Unsubsidized Loan interest for graduate students is 5.28%.
-The rates on Grad PLUS Loans and Parent PLUS loans are higher at 7.08%.
+The rates on Grad PLUS Loans and Parent PLUS loans are higher at 6.28%.
 Refinancing your student loans could get you a much lower rate.

 - You’ll have just one monthly payment to manage.
 You could make your finances easier to keep track of by consolidating into one new loan.

 A better interest rate means more money in your pocket.
 One payment means it’s easier to deal with, but that doesn’t mean you won’t miss a few things.
 The cons of refinancing your MBA student loans are as follows:

 - You’ll lose federal borrower protections, such as deferment and forbearance, can be helpful if you experience financial difficulties.

 - You won’t be able to sign up for an income-driven repayment (IDR) plan.

 - You’ll have to submit to a credit check and will need to have a good credit score and meet other eligibility requirements to qualify for the best rates.

-From this general advice, it sounds like you still can save more money by refinancing your MBA loans.
-So what’s the reason to keep your federal student loans federal?
-A payment hack that could align better with your career goals.
+From this general advice, it sounds like you still can save more money by refinancing your MBA loans into private loans.
+But there's a payment hack that only applies to federal loans that could align better with your career goals.
 Let's take a look at an example of when sticking with your federal loans, even at a higher interest rate, could save you money.

 Don’t refinance your MBA student loans until you review this hack

 As mentioned above, MBA salaries vary significantly.
-It’s both your income and how much student loan debt you have that determine if refinancing is a good idea or not.
+It’s both your income and your student loan amount that will determine if refinancing is a good idea or not.